 There are also some very serious problems with the specifics of the NOC and its powers.
 As it’s currently written, the proposed NOC would be able to change the bylaws and constitution of DSA as a national body.
 This is a dealbreaker: constitutions and bylaws should set limits on the power of our leadership bodies.
 The provision allowing the NOC to change the constitution and bylaws effectively makes the power of this body unlimited.
 Bread & Roses members have proposed an amendment that would remove this power from the proposed NOC; even supporters of CB31 should vote in favor of that amendment and ensure that the new NOC does not have the power to change the national constitution and bylaws.

 Another serious issue with this proposal is the possibility of absenteeism undermining the legitimacy and democratic nature of this body.
-There is no quorum listed, and all-volunteer bodies of this size can often suffer from chronic absences and decreasing engagement stemming in part from the logistical difficulties of finding times and places for 50+ working people to meet.
-It’s easy to imagine the NOC being unable to make arrangements that work for the majority of members, members gradually becoming disengaged from the NOC, and increasingly smaller numbers of members involved in deliberation and decision making.
+There is no quorum listed, and all-volunteer bodies of this size can often suffer from chronic absences and decreasing engagement stemming in part from the logistical difficulties of finding times and places for more than 50 working people to meet.
+It’s easy to imagine the NOC being unable to make arrangements that work for the majority of members, members gradually becoming disengaged from the NOC and increasingly smaller numbers of members involved in deliberation and decision making.
 If the NOC has 70 elected members but only 30 or 40 people attending meetings, will the membership of DSA see that body as legitimate?
 And what does the body do if people stop showing up?
 The proposal includes a process for filling vacancies of the NPC but not the NOC.
 Without a quorum or a process for filling vacancies, this proposal creates a body that could easily trend towards dysfunction or illegitimacy.
 Making such a body the most powerful decision-making body in DSA without testing such a body in practice invites disaster and leaves in place the problems the proposal was designed to solve.

 Instead of passing new rules mandating such a body, DSA should use the tools already at its disposal to pilot a similar solution between now and the next convention.
 Article IX of our organization’s constitution includes provisions for a “National Advisory Committee” to consult with the NPC.
 Without making any bylaws changes, the incoming NPC could pilot a NOC-type body, hold lower-stakes regional elections, and convene the National Advisory Committee several times a year.
 The National Advisory Committee could be tasked with creating concrete proposals for an expanded, regionally elected body to be elected at the 2021 convention.
 Such a solution would spare the organization a chaotic and contentious online leadership election coming directly on the heels of the leadership election at the 2021 convention, while helping to lay the groundwork for a new middle layer of leadership.